zigbee-alliance/distributed-compliance-ledger/docs/transactions/compliance.md

   - compliantPlatformUsed `optional(string)` - optional field describing the Certification ID of the compliant platform used with the product.
   - compliantPlatformVersion `optional(string)` - optional field describing the compliant platform version
   - OSName `optional(string)` - optional field describing the operating system name and version running on the device at the time of certification
-  - certificationRoute `optional(string)` - optional field describing the certification route
+  - certificationRoute `optional(string)` - optional field describing the various certification paths, such as Fully Tested, Certification by Similarity, Family/Portfolio Certification, Certification Transfer etc. Supported values are  `fullTested`, `similarity`, `rapid-recert`, `fastTrack`, `ctp`, `family`, and `portfolio`
   - productType `optional(string)` - optional field describing the product type.
 Supported values are `endProduct`, `softwareComponent` or `compliantPlatform`.
 - certificationTypeVersion `optional(string)` - optional field describing the version of the certification program (see `certificationType` for supported programs)
   - transport `optional(string)` - optional field describing the underlying communication technology the device uses to connect and exchange data.
 Supported values are `thread`, `wi-fi`, `ethernet`, and `bluetooth`